How can I avoid and overcome the post-Christmas blues?

 We also need to focus on the new year with its challenges and opportunities.
 Are there events beginning in the new year?
 Is there a ministry to engage in?
 Focus on that.
 We should expect to enjoy, not dread, the year ahead.

 Planning for interesting and fulfilling events throughout the year is a good way to calm our blues.
 Thinking ahead to the sorts of things we'd like to do and be part of as the year moves on helps shifts our focus.
-Then doing something about it is a good next step to leaving the Christmas blues behind.
+Then doing something about it is a good next step to overcoming the Christmas blues.